How Trump’s Infrastructure Spending could boost the U.S. Economy

 By providing maximum flexibility to the states and the creation of “thousands of new jobs in construction, steel manufacturing, and other sectors to build the transportation, water, telecommunications and energy infrastructure needed to enable new economic development in the U.S., all of which will generate new tax revenues,” the new administration will emphasize using American steel made by American workers.

 Specific steps are mentioned in the proposal to control costs and cut wasteful spending.
 “Link increases in spending to reforms that streamline permitting and approvals, improve the project delivery system, and cut wasteful spending on boondoggles,” according to the Trump website.
 “Employ incentive-based contracting to ensure projects are on time and on budget.”

 The Keystone XL and Dakota Access pipeline projects are projected to create thousands of permanent and temporary new jobs.
 These jobs will result from the construction of the pipelines and the additional new hires at the refineries.
 New jobs mean more spending on commodities, as a one-off effect and increased spending means a stimulated economy.
 Retail spending would benefit also.

 Considering that growth in domestic GDP has been lethargic over the past eight years, any initiatives, that would increase employment substantially, would have a domino effect on the sales of goods and services and the profits of corporations and small business.
 While there is some risk of inflation, U.S. GDP would increase beyond the stagnant 1.5 or 2 percent that has been typical recently.

-While there was even opposition to FDR's infrastructure projects, which was an effort to dig America out of a depression, there is also opposition to president Trump's initiatives.
-With infrastructure spending comes safer highways and bridges and more tax revenues.
-If there is an uptick in jobs creation, then the overall impact is good.
+While there was even opposition to FDR’s infrastructure projects, which was an effort to dig America out of a depression, there is also opposition to president Trump’s initiatives.
+With infrastructure spending comes safer highways and bridges and more tax revenues, however of there is an uptick in jobs creation.
+Then the overall impact is good.